decodeanalyst/sovryn-website/content/posts/blog-post-5/supersize-your-stash-with-sovryn.md

 <br />
 <br />

-<b>*Only you control and have access to your wealth, any actions you take could cause a potential loss of funds.
-In particular, please be sure to check all transaction fee prices before proceeding as third party wallets may automatically present high fees.</b>
+***Only you control and have access to your wealth, any actions you take could cause a potential loss of funds.
+In particular, please be sure to check all transaction fee prices before proceeding as third party wallets may automatically present high fees.**